Assignment Help

 Clearly Label Exploratory Analyses as Exploratory

-If you conducted analyses beyond your pre-registered or pre-planned tests — looking for subgroup effects, testing alternative model specifications, exploring unexpected patterns in the data — label these explicitly as exploratory or post-hoc.
+If you conducted analyses beyond your pre-planned tests, label these explicitly as exploratory or post-hoc.
 Reporting them is valuable; presenting them as confirmatory is HARKing.

 6